-Corn salsa should be stored in an airtight container in the refrigerator.
+You should store any leftover roasted corn salsa in an airtight container in the refrigerator.
 Properly stored salsa will keep for up to 5 days.

 Can you freeze corn salsa?

-Sweet corn salsa freezes well!
+This corn salsa recipe freezes well!
 Corn salsa will keep in a freezer-safe jar or zip-closure bag stored in the freezer for up to 3 months.
 Place frozen salsa in the refrigerator to thaw overnight before using.
-To brighten up the flavor, add fresh cilantro and a generous squeeze of lime juice!
+To brighten up the flavor, add fresh cilantro and a generous squeeze of lime juice just before serving!

-So, what are you waiting for?!
 Get in the kitchen and whip up this simple salsa!
-Refreshing and loaded with flavor, this sweet corn salsa will quickly become a family favorite!
+Refreshing and loaded with flavor, this roasted chili corn salsa will quickly become a family favorite!

-How to make the best Sweet Corn Salsa recipe👇
+How to make the best roasted Corn Salsa recipe👇

 - Mixing Bowl

-- 4 ears Corn – husk and silk removed (SEE NOTE)
+- 4 ears Corn – husk and silk removed (SEE NOTES)

 - ¼ Cup Fresh Cilantro Leaves – chopped